Tashreque/Dental-Loop-Signals/README.md

 # Dental Loop Signals

-This software allows users to upload EMG signal images, generate normal signals and quotients for duration/intensity.
+This software allows users to upload EMG signal images containing either unipolar or bipolar EMG signals, generate normal signals and quotients for duration/intensity.
 Customizable for muscle selection and activities, it provides CSVs for comparisons, especially useful when processing multiple images.

 # What is Dental Loop Signals?